apriltuesday/eva-opentargets/README.md

 ```
 You can use the `--include_transcripts` flag to also include transcript annotations with the functional consequences.

-By default, the pipeline will download and annotate the latest ClinVar XML dump from [FTP](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/xml/).
+By default, the pipeline will download and annotate the latest ClinVar RCV XML dump from [FTP](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/xml/).
 If you want to run it on an existing XML file, you can pass it via the `--clinvar` flag.

 ### Trait curation